Darius is a former high school literary and feature writer with a BS degree in Information and Communications Technology.

 GQ has been the premier men's magazine that covers style, culture, politics, and more.
 And by more, I mean there are sports and entertainment, as well, of course.
 But just because it's a men's magazine, it's for men only.
-Women are also featured in their videos.
-Celebrities, professionals, and normal people alike.
-If you want to watch magazine-like videos of your favorite personality or have educational insights to how experts do their job, then this one is for you.
+Women are also featured in their videos—celebrities, professionals, and normal people alike.
+If you want to watch magazine-like videos of your favorite personality or have educational insights into how experts do their job, then this one is for you.

 16. Haru the Shiba Inu

-Have you ever watched a video and went "awwwww" and end up replaying the whole thing over, and over, and over again?
+Have you ever watched a video and went "awwwww" and ended up replaying the whole thing over, and over, and over again?

-Internet is filled with hack and tips and tricks, but the main question is: do they really work?
-Some do, some don't, some surprisingly helpful, and some are just purely dangerous to even try.
+The internet is filled with hacks and tips and tricks, but the main question is: Do they really work?
+Some do, some don't, some are surprisingly helpful, and some are just purely dangerous to even try.

 Ann Reardon's contents mostly contain recipes for mouth-watering desserts for those with the sweetest of teeth.
 She also publishes debunking videos where she debunks popular videos by focusing on their misinformation and disinformation tactics whilst trying the supposed "hacks" herself.